turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

     - Refactoring will include the Facade design pattern and the Service design pattern
 - Utilize two of the pillars of object oriented programming, abstraction and encapsulation, to guide their refactoring.

+## Vocabulary

+**Refactor** - to change code in a way that the end functionality still works as intended, but reorganizes it in a way to make it easier to maintain, easier to test, etc.

+**SRP** - Single Responsibility Principle; the ideal that a piece of code should be responsible for one kind of task (this can be at a class level, a method level, etc.).

+**Design Pattern** - an implementation of code which follows as much "industry standard" as possible to achieve clean organization of our code.

+**MVC** - "Model, View, Controller" design pattern; a way of organizing our code into logical portions where our "business logic" is managed by the Controller, the "data logic" is managed by the Models, and the "presentation logic" is managed by the Views.

+---

+## How do we refactor?

-### Declarative Programming
+### 1. Declarative Programming

 Throughout this refactor, we will use a technique called [Declarative Programming](https://vimeo.com/131588133).
-This is also referred to as dream driven development.
-Simply put, we write the code we wish existed and worry about implementation details later.
+This is also referred to as "dream-driven development".
+Simply put, we write the code we *wish* existed and worry about implementation details later.

 We use this strategy in life all the time.
 A statement such as "I need to travel to New York City." is an example.
 There is no mention of *how* we plan to get there.
 We could take a train, car, plane, bicycle, or some combination but those are details we will worry about later.
 Depending on your origin different strategies make more sense than others.